-9.2.3 Default password
+8.2.3 Default password

 When the drive is shipped from the factory, all passwords are set to the value of MSID.
-This 32-byte random value can only be read by the host electronically over the interface.
-After receipt of the drive, it is the responsibility of the owner to use the default MSID password as the authority to change all other passwords to unique owner-specified values.
+This 32-byte random value is printed on the drive label and it can be read by the host electronically over the I/O. After receipt of the drive, it is the responsibility of the owner to use the default MSID password as the authority to change all other passwords to unique owner-specified values.

-9.3 Random number generator (RNG)
+8.3 RANDOM NUMBER GENERATOR (RNG)